markjnkim/es_mod/01-html/content/step-2-header-footer.md

 ## Setting up our first stylesheet

-So now we know which route we're taking to include CSS into our web page, let's do it!
+So now we know which route we're taking to include CSS into our webpage, let's do it!

 > LINEAR STEPS
 >